Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Characteristic polynomials of centred Jacobi matrices

 in distribution as $\beta\rightarrow\infty$, which completes the proof of the theorem. \end{proof}

+In the case of the non-symmetric tridiagonal ensemble, we apply the low temperature limit to the continuous density function of the diagonal and sub-diagonal elements to illustrate a similar limiting behaviour as in the general and symmetric ensembles.
+However, we keep the order $\mathcal{O}\bigl(1/\sqrt{\beta}\bigr)$ on the super-diagonal at the same time.
+The reason is the following: If we neglect this order at this stage, we find a matrix with all zero elements up to the sub-diagonal which yields directly only zero eigenvalues.

-\section{Characteristic Polynomials of Centred Jacobi Matrices}
+\section{Characteristic polynomials of centred Jacobi matrices}

 In this section, we study the characteristic polynomials of the random matrices we derived in the low temperature limit $\beta\gg1$ in the previous section.
-As they both have only non-zero entries on their sub-and super-diagonal, we keep the discussion general and treat the characteristic polynomial of the general centred matrix $T|_{a_j=0}$ denoted by $\mathcal{P}_n(z)$ (cf. eq.~\eqref{eq: Characteristic Polynomial}).
-This covers both cases $D_n$ in eq.~\eqref{eq:largebetasUnSymH} and $G_n$ eq.~\eqref{eq:largebetasNonSymH} to which we will apply the results of this section subsequently. \begin{proof}[Proof of Proposition 1.1] The three-term recurrence \eqref{eq-3 term recurrence} follows from the form of $T$ with vanishing diagonal elements $a_j$ and expansion of the determinant twice, for instance first with respect to the first row and second with respect to the first column.\\ Recall, that we set $\mathcal{P}_0(z):=1$.
+As they both have only non-zero entries on their sub-and super-diagonal, we keep the discussion general and treat the characteristic polynomial of the general centred matrix $T|_{a_j=0}$ denoted by $\mathcal{P}_n(z)$ (cf.\ equation~\eqref{eq: Characteristic Polynomial}).
+This covers both cases $D_n$ in equation~\eqref{eq:largebetasgen} and $G_n$ equation~\eqref{eq:largebetasNonSymH} to which we will apply the results of this section subsequently. \begin{proof}[Proof of Proposition~\ref{prop-formula coefficients P}] The three-term recurrence \eqref{eq-3 term recurrence} follows from the form of $T$ with vanishing diagonal elements $a_j$ and expansion of the determinant twice, for instance first with respect to the first row and second with respect to the first column.

+Recall, that we set $\mathcal{P}_0(z):=1$.
 The first characteristic polynomials for $n=0,1,2,3$ can be calculated straightforwardly from determining the determinant and read

 From these explicit forms of the characteristic polynomials for small $n$ and the three-term recurrence \eqref{eq-3 term recurrence} without diagonal term it follows directly that the polynomials $\mathcal{P}_n(z)$ are either even or odd, depending on the parity of their degree $n$.